Cortisol and Blood Sugar Balancing

 Cortisol, Stress and Diet

-The adrenal glands are an essential pair of organs that sit on the kidneys.
-They help us deal with changes in life, especially stress.
+The adrenalsglands are an essential pair of organs which sit on the kidneys.
+They help us deal with changes in life and especially with stress.
 They release a number of hormones including

 Cortisol (also called hydrocortisone) DHEA and Adrenalin